 Filing Chapter 7

 As the most common form of personal bankruptcy, Chapter 7 involves the liquidation of your non-exempt assets, which are then distributed to your creditors, in exchange for a discharge of your debts.
-Chapter 7 is also referred to as 'liquidation' and represents a "fresh start" for individuals.
+Chapter 7 is also referred to as ‘liquidation’ and represents a “fresh start” for individuals.
 It sounds a lot worse than it really is.
 Most people do not lose any property in a bankruptcy.
 In addition, many of our clients are concerned about their future credit rating.
 Stop worrying.
 Although Chapter 7 bankruptcy stays on your credit report for ten years, the negative impact on your credit score diminishes considerably after one and a half to two years.
-I speak from experience because I have been through bankruptcy and I will help guide you in determining your options and providing bankruptcy advice and information during a FREE consultation in Orlando, Kissimmee, or Clermont.
+I speak from experience because I have been through bankruptcy and I will help guide you in determining your options and providing bankruptcy advice and information during a FREE consultation in Orlando or Kissimmee.

 Not everybody can file for Chapter 7.
 In 2005, Congress passed the Bankruptcy Prevention Abuse and Consumer Protection Act (BAPCPA), which introduced a “means test” to establish eligibility.
 Under the means test, an applicant must demonstrate an average income below the state’s median income in order to qualify for Chapter 7.
 Many clients come to us and think they cannot file a Chapter 7 because they make too much money.
 They are then pleasantly surprised when we are able to qualify them for a Chapter 7 bankruptcy.
 Let us handle everything.
 In our office you are not given a large “packet” to fill out.
 Rest assured, we do all the work.
 We can help you determine what is the best course of action.
 Those who do not qualify for Chapter 7 can pursue a Chapter 13 bankruptcy instead.
 I am looking forward to helping you and your family restart your life.